jspolancor/Un-juego-al-mes-febrero/README.md

 With a double click on the ground you can dash.

 Every time you and your people kill an old one you can see its information in your bestiary.
-When the monster dies it gives you attribute points, a skill, and it lefts a summoning on the ground, when the summoning is done the battle field will change and another old one will appear on screen.
+When the monster dies it gives you attribute points, a skill, and it lefts a summoning on the ground, when the summoning is done another old one will appear on screen.

 The game is in a cenital view.